 5 Credit Card Tips for International Travel

-We are close to the third decade of the new millennium, and the days relying solely on cash when travelling are long gone.
+We are close to the third decade of the new millennium, and the days of relying solely on cash when travelling are long gone.
 These days, the same credit card you have in your pocket and use on a daily basis will work for you abroad.

 However, there are certain things you still need to be aware of.